skitourenguru/Routes/README.md

 * OpenData (Medium Term Goal)

 Remarks:
-* Despite the formal definition of the format [GeoJson](https://gdal.org/en/stable/drivers/vector/geojson.html) it is possible to store the EPSG code in **crs**.
+* Despite the formal definition of the format [GeoJson](https://gdal.org/en/stable/drivers/vector/geojson.html) it is possible to store the EPSG code in the node **crs**.

 # Regions